-A survey is underway since October 2016 in the river Ganges in Uttar Pradesh to ascertain the number of Ganges Dolphin.
-It is being carried our in two phases.
+A survey is underway since October 2016 in the River Ganges in Uttar Pradesh to ascertain the number of Ganges Dolphin.
+It is being carried out in two phases.
 One from Bijnor barrage to Narora, approx 225kms.
 And the second from Kanpur to Fatehpur about 175kms in length.
 So a total length of 400kms along the river Ganges is being surveyed.

 Apparently the numbers of Ganges Dolphin have reduced over the decades due to lack of habitat.
-They are mostly affected by the barrages, dams, pollution, and irrigation projects.
+They are mostly affected by barrages, dams, pollution, and irrigation projects.
 A typical story of importance being given to economy over ecology.
-Ganges Dolphin live in the most densely human populated area of the world (Uttar Pradesh).
+Ganges Dolphin lives in the most densely human-populated area of the world (Uttar Pradesh).
 Hence the immense pressure for survival and development is reason enough for Dolphins to be threatened.

 Their total population is between 1200-1800 individuals, which is less than the wild Tigers in India.
 But the Tigers happen to get all the attention in the world to themselves.
-While millions is spent on their conservation, not even a fraction goes for conservation of the Ganges Dolphins.
-Their was a time when the Ganges Dolphins were found in large schools.
+While millions are spent on their conservation, not even a fraction goes for the conservation of the Ganges Dolphins.
+There was a time when the Ganges Dolphins were found in large schools.
 Not any longer.

-Just about 15 years back i was on a visit to a small town called Garh Mukteshwar on the banks of Ganges in Uttar Pradesh.
+Just about 15 years back I was on a visit to a small town called Garh Mukteshwar on the banks of Ganges in Uttar Pradesh.
 This is located about 100kms from New Delhi.
 It is considered auspicious to take a dip in the holy waters at Garh Mukteshwar.
-While i was crossing the river to go to the other side which was more peaceful, i saw something just come up in the river and go down.
-Not knowing that one can expect Dolphins here, i curiously stayed focussed in the region, and their in a span of 15 seconds she comes up again.
+While I was crossing the river to go to the other side which was more peaceful, I saw something just come up in the river and go down.
+Not knowing that one can expect Dolphins here, I curiously stayed focussed in the region, and there is a span of 15 seconds, she comes up again.
 My delight knew no bounds on having sighted the Ganges Dolphins.

-On my next visit to this town which was about 5 years later, i again expected to see this beautiful sight, but no luck.
-I asked the locals, and they said that for last 3 years even they had stopped seeing the Ganges Dolphins.
+On my next visit to this town which was about 5 years later, I again expected to see this beautiful sight, but no luck.
+I asked the locals, and they said that for the last 3 years even they had stopped seeing the Ganges Dolphins.

 A new initiative just might be a death knell for the Ganges Dolphin.
-Our Government has come out with a unique plan to use the rivers waterways to transport goods.
+Our Government has come out with a unique plan to use the river’s waterways to transport goods.
 This will threaten the Ganges Dolphins.
-Unfortunately not many rivers in India are big enough to transport goods.
-But Ganges surely is, and hence it must pay the price for it’s grandness.
+Unfortunately, not many rivers in India are big enough to transport goods.
+But the Ganges surely is, and hence it must pay the price for its grandness.

 Hope the Ganges Dolphin survives.